Phonetic science has made many important discoveries about the nature of speech and how it works.

 Why do so few know the findings of phonetic science?

-The reason is, paradoxically, that everyone already knows so much about speech.
+The reason is paradoxical: it’s because everyone already knows so much about speech.

 How can that be?